 When you are starting to write your memoir, you need a theme and to consider what the outcome for the reader is.

-When I look at my memoirs, what I didn’t realise was that my theme was and is healing.
+When I look at my memoirs, what I know is that my theme is always healing.
+One was healing osteoporosis, but the others lack of self-love, low self-worth and the father wound.
 Every book I have written is about healing some aspect of me.

-All of my memoirs have a practical element, that is they are self-help books too.
-The first place to start is:
+All of my memoirs have a practical element because they are self-help books too.
+So, the first place to start is:

 - Why are you writing it?